rolandtoth/InputfieldURLChecker/README.md

 If checked, links will always have "http://" prefix, even if the field itself doesn't have it.

-This ensures opening external links instead of relative ones.
+This option ensures opening external links instead of relative ones.

-### Enabled fields/templates
+### Restrict module

-Comma-separated list of field/template names where module should be enabled.
-Leave empty to enable all.
+Here you can set templates and/or fields where the module will be enabled.
+If none selected, module will be active on all templates and all URL fields.

 Note: if used, module will be disabled on all non-listed fields/templates.